vdimir/clickhouse-cluster-compose/README.md

 Run clickhouse cluster in docker compose

-1. Copy `clickhuse` binary to root of this repo
+1. Copy `clickhouse` binary to root of this repo

 1. Run cluster